 In addition, the securities regulators in Canada have re-defined the rules with significant changes in reporting requirements.
 The U.S. regulators are following suit with similar changes as a result of accounting failures such as Enron.
 These regulations make high levels of technical expertise mandatory at senior (board) levels.

-Meanwhile technical change has been accelerating, the extensive training programs developed in the 1970′s and early 1980′s have been largely abandoned, and trained engineers now have considerably more mobility than in the past.
+Meanwhile technical change has been accelerating, the extensive training programs developed in the 1970′s and early 1980′s have been largely abandoned, and trained staff now have considerably more mobility than in the past.
 This has created a challenge for employers: how to provide the necessary training for their up-and-coming staff.

 There are numerous options in taking courses.
 Some of these include courses: